z1996xm/BIGTREETECH/docs/M4P.md

 ### **40 pin GPIO**

-<p>When working with CM4, the pin arrangement of 40 Pin GPIO is exactly the same as that of Raspberry<br> Pi.
-When working with CB1, it is a custom IO arrangement, as shown in the figure below, the 'GPIO4' in<br> front of '_' is the IO of CM4, and the latter 'PC7' is the IO of CB1.</p>
+<p>When working with CM4, the pin arrangement of 40 Pin GPIO is exactly the same as that of Raspberry Pi.
+When working with CB1, it is a custom IO arrangement, as shown in the figure below, the 'GPIO4' in front of '_' is the IO of CM4, and the latter 'PC7' is the IO of CB1.</p>

 <img src=img/M4P/M4P_40_Pin.png width="600" />